c6rg0/NEA/README.md

 # If you have recieved this project through a zip file, read below:
 The latest version of this project is uploaded onto github:
 `https://github/c6rg0/NEA`.
-To install the project, you'll still have to follow the below\
-instructions, and using the zip file is harder compared to\
+To install the project, you'll still have to follow the below instructions, and using the zip file is harder compared to\
 cloning the git repository if you're going to use wsl2.

 # How to run the project locally:
-*NOTE: "$" is used to represent terminal commands*
+*NOTE: "$" is used to represent terminal commands, don't include in your commands.*

 1. Open up the terminal:\
 If you're on linux or macos, and you have the terminal open, you can go to step 2.\
-*On windows, use up wsl2 (a command line open source virtual machine):*
+*On windows, we'll set up wsl2 (a command line virtual machine):*

 *To do so, open up cmd,*\
 *enter `$ wsl`, let it download and reboot your machine once it's done.*